Leon Rose: Sports agent career

-Rose represented LeBron James from 2005 until 2012, when James left to join Klutch Sports, led by Rich Paul, who worked under Rose at CAA.
+Rose represented LeBron James from 2005 until 2012, when James left to join Klutch Sports, led by Rich Paul, who worked under Rose at Creative Artists Agency.
 Rose and fellow CAA agent Henry Thomas, who at the time represented the Heat's Dwyane Wade and Chris Bosh, worked together to bring the three players together on the Miami Heat in 2010.
 Rose negotiated a four-year deal for James with Miami.
 He had previously negotiated a 2006 extension for James with the Cleveland Cavaliers.

 Executive career

-On March 2, 2020, Rose was named president of the New York Knicks of the National Basketball Association (NBA).